vmcilwain/myrails/README.md

 Use 1.1.1 if you are primarily developing in rails 3 & 4

-Use 2.x.x if are primarily developing in rails 5
+Use the latest version if are primarily developing in rails 5

 ## Examples